egorovsa/isomorphic-react-mvc/README.md

-# react-isomorphic-boilerplate
+# react-mvc
-isomorphic React MVC framework
+Isomorphic React framework

 This is a simple React isomorphic framework to make simple websites with React technologies.